hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 ### `debug_setHead`

 Sets the local chain head to the specified block.
-Optionally, moves the [bonsai](../../concepts/data-storage-formats.md#bonsai-tries) world state to that block.
+Optionally, moves the [bonsai](../../concepts/data-storage-formats.md#bonsai-tries) world state to that block when setting the `shouldMoveWorldstate` parameter.

 Moving the world state allows expensive operations like [`debug_traceBlock`](#debug_traceblock) to run on historical blocks without replaying all intermediate states.
 This is helpful to avoid out of memory errors when executing RPC calls on historical states.

-:::caution
+:::warning
-This method should not be used when a consensus client is directing Besu, or while the node is actively importing or proposing blocks.
+Do not use this method when a consensus client is directing Besu, or while the node is actively importing or proposing blocks as this will likely corrupt the database.

+Additionally, if you move the chain head by a large number of blocks (for example, more than 5,000), the RPC call might time out even though Besu continues the operation in the background.
 :::

 #### Parameters